ocsw/system-setup/macos/macos.md

 * Check VSCode settings against this repo
 * Deauthorize Kindle
 * Save and copy desktop, Meet, Zoom, etc. backgrounds

+This is also a good time to export browser bookmarks to have a backup.

 [dotfiles-install]: https://github.com/ocsw/dotfiles/blob/master/INSTALL.sh